Multi-Robot Path Planning Using Medial-Axis-Based Pebble-Graph Embedding: Conclusion and Limitations

 \section{Conclusion and Limitations}

-We present a new algorithm for multi-agent motion planning that bridges the gap between continuous 2D workspaces and discrete graphs.
+We presented a new method to bridge the gap between continuous MPP planning and discrete pebble-graph motion.
 We first use medial axis analysis to extract critical information from the workspace, i.e. skeleton lines and inscribed circles.
-Using these two pieces of information, we convert the free space into a so-called swap graph.
-We show that motion planning on the swap graph is always feasible under mild assumptions and the motion plan is asymptotically optimal in the worst case.
-We conduct experiments using a set of 4 challenging benchmarks and we achieve a $100\%$ success rate.
-In \prettyref{fig:extreme}, the agents take up $69\%$ of the free space, which implies that our method can work under extreme agent densities.

-The major limitation of our current method is the requirement of a greedy algorithm to perform the continuous-to-discrete conversion.
-In addition, the conditions derived in \prettyref{sec:conversion} can be overly conservative and can leave some gap regions in between agents.
-In the future, we plan to perform deliberate analysis on more complex cases of intersecting circles to further increase the agent density that our algorithm can handle.
+Using this information, we convert the free space into a pebble-graph via embedding.